aboutcode-org/purldb/docs/source/how-to-guides/matchcode.rst

 How to use Matchcode
 =====================

-Instructions on settin gup the matchcode server
+Instructions on setting up the matchcode server.